wp-plugins/network-posts-extended/readme.txt

 Upload zip file through the plugins menu

 Note: For multisite installations only.
 Do not Network Activate.
-Activate it individually on each site.
+Activate on main site only.
+Due to WordPress security measures for subdomains it will not work properly.
+We recommend using Ninja Pages, Categories, and Tags or Single Latest Posts plugins.

 == Frequently Asked Questions ==
 Q) Should I network activate the plugin?<br />